If you’re considering upgrading your design software you’re probably wondering, Photoshop VS Canva Pro – which option is best for me?

 If you do choose to upgrade to Canva Pro, there are also some very basic animation capabilities.
-I imagine this is something Canva will add to over time, but for now, they’re not that great.
+I imagine this is something Canva will add to over time, but they’re not that great (for now).

 Canva’s loading speed will be dependent on your internet connection since it’s a cloud-based program.